KRFOSS/kali-docs/arm/raspberry-pi-zero-w-pi-tail/index.md

 ![pi-tail-logo](images/pi-tail-logo.png)

-- Kali-Pi Zero, or Zero 2 W optimised for tethering
+- Kali-Pi0 optimised for tethering
 - Simple, one cable solution for Bluetooth and Wi-Fi tether
 - Image, configure, connect, boot up in two minutes from scratch
 - Just install ConnectBot and VNC viewer on your smartphone